0xsu3ks/Blog/_posts/2024-01-31-Bypass-DEP-with-VirtualAlloc.md

 `0x10154112: push esp ; inc ecx ; adc eax, 0x08468B10 ; pop esi ; ret  ;`

 In this gadget we are pushing the contents of `ESP` to the stack and performing two other instructions that do not matter to us.
-The one that does matter is the `pop esi` which will take the value we pushed onto the stack from `ESP` and place it into `ESI`
+This is perfectly acceptable and sometimes neccessary.
+With ROP gadgets you won't always find one that does exactly what you need it to do, so as long as the other "junk" instructions don't mess up the flow of the application then it is fair game.
+In this gadget the two that do matter are `psuh esp` and `pop esi`, which will take the value we pushed onto the stack from `ESP` and place it into `ESI`.

 <img src="/images/VA_4.png" alt="">